I’m sharing five secrets that will turn your craft room into a creative haven. You’ll be spending hours in there blissfully crafting away!

 #4 Keep your tools close by.

-I have used this Singer sewing machine for years and I love it.
+My Singer sewing machine has been with me for years and I love it.

-I also have an embroidery machine and I love it.
+My embroidery machine is a power house and I love it.

 I use my sewing machine, embroidery machine, and Cricut machine all of the time.
-I have all three of these machines stored in my craft room and they are easily accessible anytime I need them.
+Easy access is key to using them.
 If they were stored far away I might not be as productive as I am.

 #5 Make sure you have good lighting.